You’ve smoked, vaped, and maybe even baked it into brownies. But have you sipped your weed yet?

 Unlike your classic pot brownie (hi, 90-minute waiting game), most cannabis drinks use emulsification technology—fancy science-speak for: we found a way to mix oily cannabis extract with liquid so your body can absorb it quickly.

-Here’s the (quick and nerdy) breakdown:
+Here’s the breakdown:

-- The cannabinoids are absorbed into your digestive system and processed by the liver.
+- The cannabinoids are absorbed into your digestive system and processed by the liver

-- Because they’re emulsified, liquids are absorbed faster—usually kicking in around the 15-30 minute mark.
+- Because they’re emulsified, liquids are absorbed faster—usually kicking in around the 15-30 minute mark

-- Some drinks contain nanoemulsions for even quicker effects.
+- Some drinks contain nanoemulsions for even quicker effects

 Why Choose a Cannabis Drink?
 (Besides the Fact That It’s Delicious)